#268: Analyzing dozens of notebook environments Transcript

 03:26 Yeah, there's a lot we don't know.
 And it feels like the more we know, the more we know about what we don't know.

 03:32 Yeah, exactly.
 Every answer opens up to more questions.
 That's right.
 Exactly.
 All right.
 Well, we're going to talk today about the research that two of you have done in the space of notebooks, as in computation, notebooks, Jupyter notebooks, that type of thing.
-And it turns out, actually, there's more than just ipython and Jupiter.
+And it turns out, actually, there's more than just ipython and Jupyter.
 Right.

 03:53 Quite a few more.
 Yeah.
 So in our paper, we talk about a total of 16 different notebook systems that we put together and try to try to draw some patterns from

 04:03 Yeah, it's really interesting.
-I mean, people I think Jupiter ipython, when it was first started, became Jupiter really changed the way people thought about programming.
+I mean, people I think Jupyter ipython, when it was first started, became Jupyter really changed the way people thought about programming.
 I mean, there are tools like this, maybe you guys can throw out some that felt kind of like that.
 So when I say that, the one that comes in most of mine is think Mathematica or maple, right?
 They're really beautifully visual.
 But then they also had computation.
 But they also had like output, you know, MATLAB, but I'm not quite as pretty.
 For whatever reason, more utilitarian, I guess.
 And when you thought about programming that was, you know, maybe if you're trying to emulate that would be a script.
 And then it would like output some stuff or would pop up a window.
 It saved like a JPEG or something.
 But the notebooks really brought those those two worlds together, say, look, you can write code in a, like a pro programming language in a way that you really would use, like libraries and stuff that are not just baked into the tools, but then they have this kind of interactive world.
 I think it's really interesting to see all these derivative concepts, right?
-We've got, we've got Jupiter that had its its way of doing things.
+We've got, we've got Jupyter that had its its way of doing things.
 But there's challenges there.
 And there's a lot of variation.
 Like, were you surprised to find this many different

 05:45 Yeah, I think I just add to that, to what Sam said was that, you know, we started this project.
 So this is that this paper was co authored by Sam, one of my other PhD students and drosos.
 One of my undergrad students, Julia Markel, and myself, and we basically just kind of split up the work and just went to find a lot of these notebook systems.
 And the, the motivation for this was that, you know, in the academic literature in the kind of academic world of studying programming tools, in the past few years, there's been a lot of people studying how people use notebooks.
 I believe Adam rule was on your podcasts.
 Michael was Adam.
-It sounds Yeah, I don't Jupiter the, you know, analyzing the million Jupyter notebooks.
+It sounds Yeah, I don't Jupyter the, you know, analyzing the million Jupyter notebooks.

 06:25 Yes, that's right.
 Yeah, that's right.
 Yeah.